Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 To deploy the contract, we would need to:

-1. Download the Celo extension wallet [here]((https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)) and create an account.
+1. Download the Celo Extension Wallet [here]((https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)) and create an account.
-2. Switch to the alfajores testnet and fund your wallet [here](https://celo.org/developers/faucet)
+2. Switch to the Alfajores testnet and fund your wallet [here](https://celo.org/developers/faucet)
 3. Download and activate the Celo plugin from the Remix plugin manager.
-4. Save and compile your `CeAffairs.sol`, take note of the Abi at the bottom of the compile section.
+4. Save and compile your `CeAffairs.sol` file and take note of the ABI at the bottom of the compiler section.
-5. Click on the Celo plugin, connect your, wallet and deploy the smart contract.
+5. Click on the Celo plugin, connect your, wallet, and deploy the smart contract.

-NB: ensure you save the `address` the smart contract is deployed to for future reference.
+>**_Note_**: ensure you save the *address* the smart contract is deployed to for future reference.

-## Section2: Building our Frontend for the DApp
+## Section Two: Building Our Front-End for the Dapp

-Up next, we are going to build a User Interface (UI) to interact with our smart contract.
+Up next, we are going to build a user interface (UI) to interact with our smart contract.
 You need to make sure you have installed Node.js 10 or higher version.

-To make our work easier let's clone a boilerplate
+To make our work easier let's clone a boilerplate .

 Open a directory where you want the boilerplate to be cloned and run the code below using your command line interface in that directory.